Community Partnerships

 Task Force Lima

-Task Force L.I.M.A. was reconstituted by Mayor David Berger in March of 2011 in response to a potential three-year gap in the production of the Abrams main battle tank as well as the threatened cancellation of the Expeditionary Fighting Vehicle (EFV) program at the Joint Systems Manufacturing Center (JSMC).
+Task Force L.I.M.A. was created in March of 2011 in response to a potential three-year gap in the production of the Abrams main battle tank as well as the threatened cancellation of the Expeditionary Fighting Vehicle (EFV) program at the Joint Systems Manufacturing Center (JSMC).
 The Task Force is a coalition of local elected officials, economic development and business associations including the Chamber, labor organizations, media, and other community leadership, which have assembled in order to communicate with state and federal officials about the strategic importance of the JSMC, its unique and essential manufacturing capabilities, and its portfolio of world-class armored vehicles and products.